Sumter EMC

 Years of Service

-Sumter Electric Membership Corporation (EMC) is proud to be part of the nationwide network of electric cooperatives organized under the Rural Electrification Administration (REA).
-In 1930, most rural Americans had no electric power because it cost more than profit-minded, investor-owned electric companies would pay to construct power lines so far to serve so few.
+In the 1930s, most rural Americans had no electric power.
+It seemed too costly for profit-minded, investor-owned electric companies to construct power lines for so few.
 Long after city dwellers enjoyed the freedom from drudgery made possible by electricity, farm families still toiled long hours doing chores by hand.

 Farmers had to grind feed for their livestock and unload seed by hand.
 They chopped wood and drew water from a well for heating, cooking, cleaning, bathing, and laundry.
 Farm wives washed clothes outside in iron pots and pressed them with a sadiron heated on top of a wood-burning stove.
 They used an outdoor privy located at the end of a path behind the house and bathed in a washtub on Saturday night.
-The improving standard of living enjoyed by city dwellers did not reach beyond the city limits.
-And then a little known federal government program, the REA, paved the way for rural Americans to build their own electric utility companies.
-Unlike investor-owned electric power companies interested only in profits, REA financed cooperatives were to be owned by the people they served and operated on a non-profit basis.
+There was a clear difference in the standard of living between those in town and those outside city limits.

-In May 1937, a small group of farmers met at the Sumter County Courthouse.
-Following directions received by mail and provisions of a new Georgia law, they organized the Sumter Electric Membership Corporation.
-Seven men were present at that first meeting: G.E.
-Daniel, Rufus Chappell, J.C.
-Wise, Jr., G.L.
-Mathews, L.C.
-Hodges, County Agent J.K.
-Luck, and Attorney R.L.
-Maynard - the first five were farmers.
 They formed the Board of Directors and elected Mr. Daniel president and Mr. Hodges secretary.
 County Agent Luck assisted the new Board and served on practically every committee.
 Attorney Maynard guided them through securing a state charter and drawing up loan papers to meet the federal government's rigorous requirements.
 Hungry for a better life, they applied for an initial loan of $72,000 to be repaid in monthly installments over 25 years with an interest rate of 2.73%.

 The Board's first job was to sign-up members and get easements for the new cooperative's lines.
 Each director took a part of Sumter County and drove down unpaved roads to get signatures and collect $5 membership fees.
 Five dollars was a lot of money in 1937, but farmers' wives, desperate for running water and electric irons and refrigerators, willingly signed easements.